Water Wise Garden

 Water Wise Landscape Demonstration Garden

-Visit this new demonstration garden that showcases strategies to reduce water use and capture and treat stormwater, while creating a beautiful landscape.
+Visit this new demonstration garden at Alton Baker Park that showcases strategies to reduce water use and capture and treat stormwater, while creating a beautiful landscape.
 It features a water-saving landscape design, native, edible and low water use plants, an efficient sprinkler system, a rain garden, a bioswale and a 3,000-gallon rainwater cistern.
 Some of these features are described below:

 A 3,000 gallon cistern collects rainwater from the roof which is used to water a portion of the garden and overflows into the bioswale and raingarden.
 The cistern was designed and installed by students in Lane Community College’s Water Conservation Technician Program.